JPStrydom/Crypto-Trading-Bot/README.md

 ## How to setup
 1) This project requires Python 3.X.X, which can be be found [here](https://www.python.org/ftp/python/3.6.3/python-3.6.3.exe)
 2) To install the dependencies for this project, run `pip install -r requirements.txt`.
 If you receive a `'pip' is not recognized as an internal or external command` error, you need to add `pip` to your environmental `path` variable.
-3) Add a `secrets.json` file to the root directory of your project.
+3) Add a directory named `database` the root directory of your project and add a `secrets.json` file to it.
 The contents of the file should mirror the following:

 ```json
 {